-From Euphrasia on January 30th, 2009 in Landscaping
+From Dean Dowd on January 30, 2009 in Landscaping

 How will your landscape fare after exposure to colder-than-usual temperatures?
 Here are the findings from experts at universities in states where extreme cold occurs.

 Oregon State University Extension Service consumer horticulture agent Jan McNeilan says, Low fall and winter temperatures will have some adverse effect on several types of landscape plants, but permanent damage to the shrubs is unlikely.